 - 12. Finishing

-The brush head that was inserted to the brush holder is dipped into funori until it is saturated with the glue.
-Next, a linen thread is wrapped around it to squeeze out any excess glue.
+The brush head that was inserted in the brush holder is dipped into funori.
+Then, a linen thread is wrapped around to squeeze out any excess glue.
 The brush head is given a final shaping and left to dry.

 Where to Buy & More Information

 See more Writing tools

 - Unshu abacus